caananay/titicomglobal/README.md

 django-taggit app: To add tags to my blog posts I used the django-taggit app (https://django-taggit.readthedocs.io/en/latest/)

-django-disqus: To add comments to blog posts I used the django-disqus app (https://django-disqus.readthedocs.io/en/latest/)

 LESSONS LEARNED:

 The following issues were encountered when developing and deploying the app.

 1. Integrating Disqus to the app:

 Eventhough Disqus was integrated with the Titicom Global web app as taught in the lessons and after extensive research on the internet, incorporting all my findings and debugging.
 I was still unable to get it to work in my app.
+Eventually, I had to implement the disqus code directly into my website and it worked.

-2. Hiding Email settings:
+2. Hiding Email/AWS settings:

-For this project I have chosen to create a dummy email account to use as the email settings, so that the app can send email notifications to a user.
-The email settings are in the settings.py file

-However, if this were to be used for a real company, there would be a need to mask the email settings to prevent unauthorised access.
-One way to achieve this is to put the settings in a separate file, e.g. secret_settings.py that will be in .gitignore, and then in the main settings file do `import * from secret_settings.py`.
-This means that one can create the *secret_settings.py* file with the real values, and then add it to gitignore.
-This will allow you to then make any changes you'd like to the file locally (and on heroku), without them being noticed by git if pushed to github.
+Initially, I tried to mask the settings from public view by creating a separate file named 'secret_keys.py' which held both settings and putting the file in the gitignore file.  so that when pushing to github the file would be excluded.
+Then I removed the file from gitignore and pushed to heroku.
+However, at some point during the push back and forth to github and heroku, the file ended up being exposed on github.

+To address this issue, I have put these settings on heroku config vars settings and I call these variables from my settings file.
+This way the sensitive information is not exposed on the web.